Analog vacuum decay from vacuum initial conditions

 Since the pioneering early work of Coleman and collaborators~\cite{Coleman:1977py,Callan:1977pt,Coleman:1980aw}, false vacuum decay (FVD) has primarily been studied using instanton methods, in which one obtains a semiclassical approximation of the decay rate by solving the equations of motion in imaginary time.
 These methods are made tractable by imposing $O(d+1)$ symmetry on the resulting Euclidean `bounce' solutions which describe the bubble nucleation event (with $d$ the number of spatial dimensions).
 However, this symmetry assumption is broken on dynamical and/or inhomogeneous spacetimes that are relevant to cosmology, and precludes us from studying interesting and observationally important issues such as correlations between multiple bubbles~\cite{Pirvu:2021roq,DeLuca:2021mlh}.
 Furthermore, additional assumptions are required to interpret the instanton in real time; specifically, it is assumed that a critical bubble `appears' at some instant in time.
 This prevents any study of the precursors of such an event in terms of the real-time dynamics of the field.

-Recently, a promising new method for addressing these questions has emerged: the use of ultracold atomic Bose gases as \emph{quantum simulators} of relativistic bubble nucleation~\cite{Opanchuk:2013lgn,Fialko:2014xba,Fialko:2016ggg,Braden:2017add,Billam:2018pvp,Braden:2019vsw,Billam:2020xna,Ng:2020pxk,Billam:2021qwt,Billam:2021nbc,Billam:2022ykl,Zenesini:2023afv}.
+Recently, a promising new method for addressing these questions has emerged: the use of ultracold atomic Bose gases as \emph{quantum simulators} of relativistic bubble nucleation~\cite{Opanchuk:2013lgn,Fialko:2014xba,Fialko:2016ggg,Braden:2017add,Billam:2018pvp,Braden:2019vsw,Billam:2020xna,Ng:2020pxk,Billam:2021qwt,Billam:2021nbc,Billam:2022ykl,Jenkins:2023npg}.
 These systems exhibit coherent quantum behavior on scales that can be directly imaged in the laboratory, and can be manipulated into mimicking the dynamics of a Klein-Gordon field in a potential with true and false vacua.
-Such atomic FVD simulators are now under active development by several groups, including the Quantum Simulators for Fundamental Physics (QSimFP) consortium,\footnote{\url{https://qsimfp.org/}} offering the near-future prospect of studying vacuum decay in real time and in a controlled and reproducible manner, giving us new insights that complement those from long-established Euclidean techniques.
+Cold-atom experiments have already been successfully used to study discontinuous phase transitions in quantum fields~\cite{Struck:2013ixy,Campbell:2016soc,Trenkwalder:2016qpt,Qiu:2020kzm,Song:2021pyy,Cominotti:2022jrj}, including nonrelativistic thermal vacuum decay~\cite{Zenesini:2023afv}.
+Atomic simulators of \emph{relativistic} FVD are now under active development by several groups, offering the prospect of studying vacuum decay in real time and in a controlled and reproducible manner, with the promise of new insights that complement those from long-established Euclidean techniques.